lfrprazeres/mimoo-challenge/README.md

     - Nome
         - have tabIndex to the back button, to the input field and to the next button.
         - have validation when trigger the continue button (you can trigger with tabIndex + enter button or just enter button) to see if the input field have a valid value.
+        - to see this validation working (if you already typed a name in the Nome page), please go to F12 > Application > Clear storage and click on "Clear site data" button, so then refresh the page.
         - when it's not valid, the input turns red and show the error, when it's valid, goes to the Home page
     - Home
         - have tabIndex to the brand items and to the plus button (in the bottom right of the screen).